aws/amazon-genomics-cli/site/content/en/docs/Concepts/engines.md

 recommend destroying the context when it is not needed.
 The Nextflow engine runs as a single batch job per workflow instance and is only running when workflows are running.

-In both cases a serverless WES API endpoint is deployed through [Amazon API Gateway](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/) to act as the interface between AGC and the engine.
+In both cases a serverless WES API endpoint is deployed through [Amazon API Gateway](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/) to act as the interface between Amazon Genomics CLI and the engine.

 ### Tags